Ultimate Guide to Grad School Standardized Tests in the US

 The Graduate Record Examinations (GRE) is a grad school standardized test required for admission to various graduate programs at universities and colleges in the US, often those focused on the liberal arts.
 The GRE evaluates verbal and quantitative reasoning, as well as analytical writing and critical thinking skills, so English comprehension is important for international students preparing to take the GRE.

-The GRE is the most general admissions exam, and it offers additional specialized standardized tests that measure knowledge for degree programs like biology, chemistry, mathematics, physics, or psychology.
+The GRE is the most common general admissions exam, and it offers additional specialized standardized tests that measure knowledge for degree programs like mathematics, physics, or psychology.

-GRE takes three hours and 45 minutes to complete and consists of three sections.
+The GRE General Test takes one hour and 58 minutes to complete and consists of three sections.

 Candidates receive separate scores for each section.
 Verbal and Quantitative Reasoning are scored on a scale of 130-170 in one-point increments, while Analytical Writing is scored on a scale of zero to six in half-point increments.